mike-north/certin/docs/core.cleanuptruststore.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Remove any existing pemberly-secure self-signed certificates from the trust store.
+Remove any existing self-signed certificates from the trust store.

-NOTE: if other tools use \[devcert\](https://github.com/davewasmer/devcert) to manage certificates, their certs will be removed as well

 <b>Signature:</b>